|Richard Barthelmess as Tony Mako|

 Whatever its checkered history, we can see Four Hours to Kill now.
 (Quite a good print has turned up on youtube, and from various rare film sources -- although the print in circulation now has French subtitles!)
 Barthelmess plays Tony Mako, a murderer being returned to prison under guard after breaking out a few weeks earlier; he spends ninety percent of the film handcuffed to Charles C. Wilson, the excellent actor playing Taft, the experienced New York City detective charged with bringing him in.

 Mako is not a celebrity gangster like Little Caesar, Scarface, or the Public Enemy, not a boss of bosses or a headline grabbing killer; he’s a small-time criminal, who, to his agonized regret, shot and killed a gas station owner in the course of an ill-planned hold-up.
 He was caught and convicted of murder — of which he is clearly guilty — and is being taken back to prison for execution.
 There is no danger of his gang coming to rescue him; he has no gang.
 He's just a punk, We first see Mako and Taft in the auditorium watching the show, handcuffed together, with an overcoat draped over their joined wrists to avoid scaring the other patrons.
-Taft is a kindly but thoroughly professional cop; he and Mako are killing time waiting for a train.
+Taft is a kindly but thoroughly professional cop; he and Mako are simply killing time waiting for a train.